NandRabadiya/Image-Processor/README.md

 **Discover the power of effortless image manipulation with Image Processor!**

-This web-based application empowers you to resize, convert, and optimize your images with ease.
-Whether you're preparing visuals for a website, optimizing file sizes, or exploring different formats, Image Processor simplifies the process.
+This web-based application empowers you to effortlessly manipulate images.
+Whether you're looking to compress or convert your images or _**both at the same time**_, this tool has you covered.
+Below, we provide a succinct overview of its features and how to begin using it.

 **Key Features:**